 Currently, Ecocide is a crime during wartime but not during times of peace.
 Examples of Ecocide include everything from oil spills to plastic pollution, overfishing, mountaintop removal, fracking, deforestation of tropical rainforests, deep-sea bottom trawling, chemical disasters, the exploitation of the tar sands, and so much more.

 Today, no one is held criminally responsible for the severe environmental harm that is occurring.
-It’s all just a fine for the individuals who are responsible for the acts or decisions that lead to this damage rather than criminal charges.
+It’s all just a fine for the individuals responsible for the acts or decisions that lead to this damage rather than criminal charges.
 And they actually budget for these additional fines in exchange for causing long-term damage to the planet.
-Making Ecocide an international law would change this; it would make these individuals liable to criminal prosecution and by doing so, it would give the earth universal rights.
+Making Ecocide an international law would change this; it would make these individuals liable to criminal prosecution, and by doing so, it would give the earth universal rights.

 To create an international law of Ecocide, it only takes a single country to call for an amendment to the Rome Statute of the International Criminal Court.
-And from there, it will take 82 countries out of the 123 countries that signed and ratified the Rome Statute to agree to include Ecocide as a part of the statute.
+And from there, it will take 82 out of the 123 countries that signed and ratified the Rome Statute to agree to include Ecocide as a part of the statute.
 And if it’s included, Ecocide would become a crime alongside Genocide, War Crimes, Crimes Against Humanity, and Crimes of Aggression.